 Here, daml sandbox tells the SDK Assistant to run sandbox from the active SDK release and pass it any arguments that follow.
-The example passes the DAR file to load (Main.dar) and the optional --scenario flag tells Sandbox to run the Main: example scenario on startup.
+The example passes the DAR file to load (Main.dar) and the optional -scenario flag tells Sandbox to run the Main: example scenario on startup.
 The scenario must be fully qualified; here Main is the module and example is the name of the scenario, separated by a :.
+We also specify that the Sandbox should run in Static Time mode so that the scenario can control the time.

-Note: The scenario is used for testing and development only, and is not supported by production DAML Ledgers.
-It is therefore inadvisable to rely on scenarios for ledger initialization.

-submitMustFail is only supported by the test-ledger used by daml test and the IDE, not by the Sandbox.
+Note: The scenario is used for testing and development only, and is not supported by production submitMustFail is only supported by the test-ledger used by daml test and the IDE, not by the Sandbox.